-How to Choose Ski and Snowboard Gloves
+How to Choose the Best Ski Gloves

 To a lot of people, all gloves are pretty much the same and just buy a pair based on cost or style.
 But on the contrary, there are significant differences.
 It is just that the differences may not be obvious.
-I will cover the differences and major features of the best ski/snowboard gloves.
+I will cover the differences and major features of the best ski gloves.

-Of primary importance to the skier and snowboarder is fit and comfort.
+Of primary importance to the skier is fit and comfort.
 Have a form fitting glove will allow you to make clothing and gear adjustments, grip your poles all day (if you are a skier) and use your smartphone while wearing them.

 While warmth is of course important, in my mind a snug, form fitting glove is the most important feature because once you start skiing and boarding your body is going to heat up.
 I honestly cannot remember having cold hands after a run or two.
 The only time my hands get cold is when I am on the ski lift.